 B i o g r a p h y

-As a soloist, Ms. Lim won the concerto competition at Wells Cathedral School at the age of 16, which led her to perform Bruch’s exquisite “Scottish Fantasy” with the school’s symphony orchestra under the baton of UK’s notable conductor Christopher Adey.
-Two years later, she was a laureate at the East Coast International Competition in New York.
+As a soloist, Lim won the concerto competition at Wells Cathedral School at the age of 16, which led her to perform Bruch’s “Scottish Fantasy” with the school’s symphony orchestra under the baton of UK’s notable conductor Christopher Adey.
+Two years later, she was a laureate at the East Coast International Competition in New York City.
 Her previous teachers include Young-Chul Choi, Pavel Kudelásek, Catherine Lord, Laurie Smukler, and Sally Thomas.
 She had also appeared in master classes with Lucy Chapman, James Ehnes, Rodney Friend, Joji Hattori, So Ock Kim, Svetlin Roussev, and Dennis Simons.

 Lim holds a Bachelor of Music and a Master of Music from The Juilliard School, where she studied with Sally Thomas and Laurie Smukler, and is currently a Doctor of Musical Arts candidate at Rutgers University Mason Gross School of the Arts, studying with Todd Phillips.